by Ted Gioia

 conventional boundary lines of genre,

-of my intentions in this project is to
+one of my intentions in this project is

 applied to these works have become